Image showing Lokalise translating apps into different languages

 iOS localization: how to localize iOS apps with string examples

-The process of iOS localization is often tedious and unorganized.
-Lokalise is here to help you solve this problem!
-In this tutorial, we’ll focus on enabling localization in your iOS application as well as adding, managing, and integrating translations in your project.
+The process of localizing iOS apps is often tedious and unorganized.
+Thankfully, Lokalise is here to help you solve this problem!

-This tutorial is based on Xcode 13.0, which shows how to setup localization from zero to hero and use Lokalise as the translation management platform.
-If you are a seasoned localization master, we’d still recommend going through and take notes of some specific localization details.
+This tutorial is based on Xcode 13.0, and shows you how to set up localization from zero to hero using Lokalise to easily manage translation across your apps.
+Even if you’re a seasoned localization master, we’d still recommend going through and taking notes of some specific localization details (and iOS localization best practices).

 Get a demo of Lokalise